 LABEL DESCRIPTION Share Name This field displays the name of the file you shared.
 Share Path This field displays the location in the USB of the file you shared.
 Share Description This field displays a description of the file you shared.
 Modify Click the Edit icon to change the settings of an existing share.
 Click the Delete icon to delete this share in the list.
-Account Manag ement Add New User Click this button to create a user account to access the secured shares.
-This button redirects you to Maintenance > User Account.
+Account Manage ement Add New User Click this button to create a user account to access the secured shares.
+This button redirects you to Maintenance > User Account .
 Status This field shows the status of the user. : The user account is not activated for the share.
-2: The user account is activated for the share.
 User Name This is the name of a user who is allowed to access the secured shares on the USB device.
 Cancel Click this to restore your previously saved settings.
 Apply Click this to save your changes to the Zyxel Device.